GuilhermeFreire/ColorAE/README.md

 - Do different encodings for color matter at all?
 After all the network only sees 3 random floating point numbers ranging from 0 to 1.
 Changing the interpretation of those numbers both in input and output shouldn't affect training (although maybe generating a visually different image).
 - Check if flickering is due to network training instability (high learning rate).
+- Why are the colors neatly aranged in a hue "circle", rather than just having blobs of colors packed in different regions of space?
+Why does this happen without an explicit KL divergence term in the loss function?
+Perhaps the network's simplicity acts as a regularizer in this case...

 ## Reproducing/Running experiments
 All experiments are in self contained Jupyer Notebooks.
 In order to run the notebook locally you'll need the following packages: